 Do you or someone in your family play sports?
 Whether it's a team sport or playing outside on a skateboard, we want to protect your teeth.
 A majority of dental injuries come from sports related accidents.

 Sports guards may also be referred to as mouthguards, it is a plastic mouthpiece designed to protect your teeth while engaging in sports.
-Dr. Aaron Cooley and Dr. Brandon Cooley agree that this is an important piece of protective gear.
+Our Cooley Smiles dentists agree that this is an important piece of protective gear.
 Just as you would wear helmets, knee pads, and cups, all players should protect their mouth with a dental sportsguard.
 Though store options are available, the difference is that we can create one that has been molded and fitted for you, making it significantly more comfortable and therefore more likely to wear.

 The dental Sportsguard is made from plastic that is customized to fit your teeth.
 This dental device will help protect your face, teeth, lips, tongue, and jaw from impact.
 Sports guards have even been shown to reduce the severity of a concussion from a face on injury because they take some of the impact.
 It will dramatically reduce the risk of sports-related oral injuries and can save your teeth.